Braun Intertec

 Gaya Capital

-Standard Disclaimer: This technical briefing is a synthesis of data from the Braun Intertec Proposal QTB158028 for the City of Otsego.
+Legal Disclaimer: This technical brief is a synthesis of data from the Braun Intertec Proposal QTB158028 for the Otsego West WWTF.
 Gaya Capital does not guarantee the accuracy of technical data provided by third-party agencies.
 This document is intended for assessment purposes and does not constitute professional engineering advice.

 © 2026 Gaya Capital.
 All Rights Reserved.